FAQ

 Can I use DA in production?

 Yes.
 DA is an Edge Delivery Services document-based content provider just like SharePoint and Google Drive.
-It is considered an Adobe early-access technology preview but you are encouraged to use it in production if it fits your needs.
+You are encouraged to use it in production if it fits your needs.

 Note: if you choose to use DA in production context: